 Let’s take an example:

-What are the penalties for non-deduction of tax and delay in deposit of tax?
+Penalties for non-deduction of tax and delay in the deposit of tax

 - In case of non-deduction of tax, an interest penalty of 1% per month is applicable from the date on which tax was deductible to the date on which such tax is deducted.

-- Likewise, In case of nonpayment of TDS after deduction of TDS, an interest penalty of 1.5% per month is applicable from the date on which tax was deducted to the date on which tax is actually deposited i.e, date of filing Form 26QC.
+- Likewise, In case of non-payment of TDS after deduction of TDS, an interest penalty of 1.5% per month is applicable from the date on which tax was deducted to the date on which tax is actually deposited.

-The tenant of the property being an individual or a HUF (not liable to audit u/s 44AB) would have to deduct the TDS as well as deposit the same in Government treasury.
+If the tenant of the property is an individual or a HUF (not liable to audit u/s 44AB) would have to deduct the TDS as well as deposit the same in the Government treasury.

-Form 16C is the TDS certificate to be issued by the deductor (Tenant of property) to the deductee (Landlord of property) in respect of the tax deducted as well as deposited as TDS on rent under section 194IB of the Income-tax Act, 1961
+Form 16C is the TDS certificate to be issued by the deductor (Tenant of property) to the deductee (Landlord of property) in respect of the tax deducted under section 194IB of the Income-tax Act, 1961.